-Teachers may wish to make use of a range of learning resources prepared by Education Scotland- originally for the purposes of Blended

-Learning- to help address the impact of any interruption in learning caused by the pandemic.
-These resources could be used either in class or at home as appropriate.
+Teachers may wish to make use of learning resources prepared by Education Scotland- originally for the purposes of Blended Learning- to help address the impact of any interruption in learning caused by the pandemic.
+These resources could be used either in class or at home, where appropriate.
 Further information about these resources and additional resources produced by the EIS Education Department, including a webinar on blended and remote learning, can be found on our website.

-Education Scotland have also compiled a list of helpful resources for remote or blended learning to support learners with complex additional support needs which can be accessed here.
+Education Scotland have also compiled a list of helpful resources for remote learning to support learners with complex additional support needs which can be accessed here.

 The EIS is of the clear view that ACER's 'Scottish Formative Online Assessments' should not be used as the means to assess the impact of school closure on pupils at this time.
 Neither can SNSAs perform this function singularly.
 Where schools are considering the use of SNSAs for this purpose, this should be the subject of collegiate discussion in light of the wellbeing imperatives as laid out clearly within the current Scottish Government and Education Scotland guidance.
+This is particularly important in the context of Special Education settings.